Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video tutorial website.

 X-guard is the best guard.
-Well, that's a little subjective, but it's a position that more often than not leads to a sweep, and once you're in the position, the sweeps are relatively easy to hit.
+Well, that's a little subjective, but it's a position that more often than not leads to a sweep.
+Once you're in the position, the sweeps are relatively easy to hit.
 Getting there, on the other hand, can be a real challenge, particularly if your opponent is savvy and understands how bad things can be for them if you get underneath them.
 Here, we'll cover a relatively basic entry you can use right away, then augment this with considerably more advanced techniques you can use to sneak into X-guard on virtually any partner.

 Start with a basic butterfly guard position.
 While you try to sweep your partner to your right, they stand up, making the basic butterfly sweep all but impossible.
 This is the ideal time to enter into X-guard.
 Leading with your right arm, dive deep underneath your partner, not stopping until you are facing your left, fully under your partner's hips.
 Keep your butterfly hook exactly where it is, behind your partner's knee (you can start at the thigh and then slide down a little to the knee, but don't remove it!).
 Meanwhile, hug their knee with your right arm.
 My preferred grip here is to hug tightly above their kneecap, using my neck to pinch their foot and ankle in place, so they can't simply step away or over.
 Next, you need to insert your second hook from behind, making sure your foot ends up across your partner's hip, as though they are putting your leg away into their pants pocket.
 From here, a stand in base sweep is ultra simple.